Updated March 18, 2023

-Data Models in DBMS
+Introduction to Data Models in DBMS

-Different types of Data Models in DBMS :
+Different types of Data Models in DBMS

-- Flat data model
+- Flat Data Model

-- Relation model
+- Relation Model

-- Record base model
+- Record base Model

-- Network model
+- Network Model

-- Hierarchical model
+- Hierarchical Model

-- Object-oriented data model
+- Object-oriented Data Model

-- Object relation model
+- Object Relation Model

-- Semi-structured model
+- Semi-structured Model

-- Associative model
+- Associative Model

-- Context data model
+- Context Data Model

 Below are the detailed description of the above database models

-Flat Data model:
+1. Flat Data Model

-Flat data model is the first introduced traditional data model where data is kept in the same plane.
+The flat data model is the first introduced traditional data model where data is kept in the same plane.
 This is a very old model which is not much scientific.

-The Entity relationship data model structure based on the impression of the real world entities and the existing relationship between them.
-In the process of designing the real world scenario into the database model the Entity sets are created in the beginning and then the model is dependent on the two below vital things which are entities consisting of the attributes and the relationship that exists among the entities.
+The Entity-relationship data model structure based on the impression of the real-world entities and the existing relationship between them.
+In the process of designing the real-world scenario into the database model the Entity sets are created in the beginning and then the model is dependent on the two below vital things which are entities consisting of the attributes and the relationship that exists among the entities.

 The most popular and extensively used data model is the relational data model.
-The data model allows the data to be stored in tables called relation.
+The data model allows the data to be stored in tables called a relation.
 The relations are normalized and the normalized relation values are known as atomic values.
 Each of the rows in a relation is called tuples which contains the unique value.
 The attributes are the values in each of the columns which are of the same domain.

 In the network data model, all the entities are organized in graphical representations.
 There may be several parts in the graph in which the entities can be accessed.

 The hierarchical model is based on the parent-child hierarchical relationship.
 In this model, there is one parent entity with several children entity.
 At the top, there should be only one entity which is called root.
-For example, an organization is the parent entity called root and it has several children entities like clerk, officer and many more.
+For example, an organization is the parent entity called root and it has several children entities like clerk, officer, and many more.

 An object-oriented data model is one of the most developed data models which contains video, graphical files, and audio.
 This consists of the data piece and the methods in the form of database management system instructions.